AaronFeng753/Better-R1/README.md

 2. Remove R1's old thoughts in multi-turn conversation, according to deepseeks API docs you should always remove R1's previous thoughts in a multi-turn conversation.

-#### Note: this function is only designed for those who run R1(-distilled) models locally, like using ollama, it doesn't work with deepseek api
+#### Note: This function is only designed for those who run R1 (-distilled) models locally, such as using Ollama.
+It does not work with the DeepSeek API.

 ---